nelialanw/Group2_richman/README.md

 ## Game Discription
 This is a text-based game similar to Monopoly and we called it Richman.
 Richman is single/multiple players game that can be played on command-line interface.
-Here's the basic rules of the game.
+Here's the basic rules of the game:
 ### Game Mode
 1. Single mode: 1 player vs 3 AIs
 2. Multiplayer mode: 2-4 players
 ### Game Flow
 Players / computers were represented by their chesses and placed in a squared path with the same starting point which also represents the end of a loop.
 Each of them will have an initial cash of $100000(Easy)/50000(Medium)/10000(Hard).
 In each round, participants roll dice (1 per each time) sequentially and the chess steps with the dice's number clockwisely.
 There are many opportunities for the participants to earn/lose money during their journey in the map.
 Participlants whose total assests drop to or below 0 will bankrupt.
 In the end, the last partcipant who remains in the game and didn't bankrupt will win.
-If the player(s) get bankrupted before AI, the game ends and annouces "Player loses".
+If the player(s) get bankrupted before AI, the game ends and annouces "Player lost".
 ### Map Setting
 There are 10 steps each side with 4 corners (in total 44 steps as one loop).
 Each corner represents a public facility including 1.
 Starting point, 2.
 Hospital, 3.
 Prison and 4.
 Winglam Highway Exist, while each step represents either property, chance, destiny, Winglam Highway Entrance or Chi Shing Store.<br>
 * **Property**
 <br>participant who first stepped on the property step has the authority to purchase the property and become the owner depending on their cash and price of the property.
 Other participants have to pay rent to the owner when they stepped into other's property.
-Owner of the property can invest and upgrade it in order to receive more rent when he steps into the property again
+Owner of the property can invest and upgrade it in order to receive more rent when he steps into the property again.
 * **Chance/Destiny**
 <br>Participant who stepped on the Chance/Destiny step will draw a chance/destiny card randomly from the library which stored with some different chances/destinies that are beneficial/destructive to the particpants.
 * **Hospital**